 Your information may be shared between the Radcliffe Group affiliates as listed in the ‘About us’ section in accordance with this policy.

-We may share information about your engagement with any of our services including receipt and/or action with our emails, activity on our sites including content and/or advertisements viewed and actions taken or personal information otherwise provided by you.
+We may share information about your engagement with any of our services including receipt and/or action with our emails, activity on our sites including content and/or advertisements viewed and actions are taken or personal information otherwise provided by you.

 We may disclose personal information to respond to legal requirements, enforce our policies, respond to claims that a posting or other content violates other's rights, or protect anyone’s rights, property, or safety.
 We may also share personal information with corporate affiliates who help detect and prevent potentially illegal acts and provide joint services, and service providers who help with our business operations.